THE BEST OF NAMIBIA AND BOTSWANA

 - Meals not indicated in the itinerary

-- Beverages (alcohol and soft drinks) not specified above
+- Beverages (alcoholic and soft drinks) not specified above

 - Possible toll- and crossing border fees